chasinglogic/Chattie/Design.md

         return self.inventory.set(key, value)
 ```

-There is a new API for the Bot class as well as a new class to describe an incoming Event from a connector.
-The connector will be responsible for turning an incoming message into an Event object.
+There is a new API for the Bot class.

 ```python
 class Bot: